TACC/coe-332-sp21/docs/week10/services.rst

 Ports
 -----
-To communicate with a program running on a network, we use of ports.
+To communicate with a program running on a network, we use ports.
 We saw how our flask program used port 5000 to communicate HTTP requests from clients.
 We can expose ports in our k8s deployments by defining a ``ports`` stanza in our ``template.spec.containers`` object.
 Let's try that now.